hhobson/trustpilot-reviews-api/docs/design-doc.md

 #### Authentication

 Start with a simple API key-based authentication approach.
-Users will pass there api key as a header (`x-api-key`).
+Users will pass there api key as a header (`X-API-Key`).

 See [Future Improvements and Optimisations](#future-improvements-and-optimisations) for a more robust token based approach.